Locklool/SBW_bot/README.md

 # SBW_bot
-This discord bot for SBW communities
+This discord bot for SBW community